stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

      └── golden
 ```

 The testing framework recognized that this was the first execution, therefore created the fizzbuzz test with the `actual` and `golden` files.
-The difference between this two files is that the `golden` will stay the same unless we want to update it while the `actual` file will be overwritten everytime we run the test.
-This is useful when updating the tests, but we will see that further in this tutorial.
+The difference between these two files is that the `golden` file will stay the same unless we want to update it while the `actual` file will be overwritten every time we run the test.
+This is useful when updating the tests, but we will see that later on in this tutorial.

 ## A More Real Test Case

 The `fizzbuzz` module was used to create a simple and didactic example but it could have been easily tested with unit tests.
-In the practice golden tests are often used when testing JSON, HTML or images which generate large outputs.
-We haven't also tested the whole functionality of `hspec-golden` library yet.
+In practice golden tests are often used when testing JSON, HTML or images which generate large outputs.
+We also haven't yet tested the entire functionality of the `hspec-golden` library yet.
 For example the `hgold` CLI for updating the golden files.

-Lets create some new modules to demostrate a real case in which golden tests are needed.
+Let's create some new modules to demonstrate a real case in which golden tests are needed.

 - Html.hs : Renders a HTML template.
 - Json.hs : Encodes a data type into a JSON Bytestring.